1310 Citizenship/Alienage

 An individual who does not meet the citizenship requirement is ineligible to be included in the AU.

-Refer to page 1310-12, Ineligibility, for the treatment of ineligible and penalized SFU members.
+Refer to Section 1310 Ineligibility for the treatment of ineligible and penalized SFU members.

 Good Cause